-No two AdWords accounts are exactly alike, but all go through several distinct phases.
+No two Google Ads accounts are exactly alike, but all go through several distinct phases.
 Each phase requires different tools, skills and level of effort.
 Like most professionals, I have developed a repeatable process that works for me.
 Other agencies that offer PPC campaign development and on-going management may have a different process.
 There is no one single way to achieve success.

 When you retain my services, I like to think of it as a journey we go on together.
 The journey will take us through different phases.
 The amount of time we spend in each phase will be unique to each client.